 Another challenge these retailers face is that Singaporeans are reluctant to shell out money for homegrown and Asian designers.

-Mr Walid Zaazaa, 38, director of multi-label shop Manifesto at Capitol Piazza, feels that to win customers and compete against global brands, Singaporean and Asian designers "have to be original and retail business ready".
+Mr Walid Zaazaa, 43, director of multi-label shop Manifesto, feels that to win customers and compete against global brands, Singaporean and Asian designers “have to be original and retail business ready”.

 He says: “The only way for Asian designers to compete with international brands is to come up with original concepts and designs and not copy or follow their favourite brands.
 The most important factor is to not compromise on quality.”

-Public relations freelancer Alicia Ali, 28, who shops at Keepers and lists Hypergrand and Malaysian womenswear designer Cassey Gan as her favourites, says: "Compared with mass-market brands, Singapore and Asian designers cater more to the Asian silhouette and because they produce their designs in limited quantities, I find that they are more exclusive."
+Public relations freelancer Alicia Ali, 33, who supports Asian designers and lists Hypergrand and Malaysian womenswear designer Cassey Gan as her favourites, says: “Compared with mass-market brands, Singapore and Asian designers cater more to the Asian silhouette and because they produce their designs in limited quantities, I find that they are more exclusive.”

-A version of this story was originally published in The Straits Times on July 14, 2016.
-For more stories like this, head to www.straitstimes.com/lifestyle.
+A version of this story was originally published in The Straits Times on July 14, 2016 and updated in July 2021.